T

 Destination-specific money tips

-• While many places accept cards, always carry some cash (PEN) for markets, street food, and smaller shops.
+• While cards are accepted in many places, always have PEN cash for markets, street food, and smaller shops.